AbdullatifGhajar/social_gateway/README.md

 ## How it works

-Locus is a wrapper app for certain social media apps (see Supported Apps).
-This means that you can use it to open apps for social media.
-The main feature of Locus is the prompts (see Prompts), which are designed to help users reflect on their media consumption.
+Locus is a wrapper app for certain social media apps (see [Supported Apps](#supported-apps)).
+It means you can open social media apps directly through Locus.
+The main feature of Locus is the socalled prompts (see [Prompts](#prompts)), which are designed to help users reflect on their social media consumption.
 In addition, Locus notifies users daily to answer a reflection question about their social media consumption and an EMA about their feelings.
-Users' responses are securely transmitted to a server (see Server), where they are collected for further analysis.
+Users' responses are securely transmitted to a server (see [Server](#server)), where they are collected for further analysis.

 ### Supported apps